Edit

 Important

-1. Create network infrastructure for Application Gateway.
+1. Create a network infrastructure for Application Gateway.
 For more information, see Application Gateway infrastructure configuration.

-Application Gateway requires the SSL/TLS certificate in PFX format with private key.
-The certificate must be accessible from Azure Key Vault or uploaded directly.
-Use the same certificate that Front Door uses to ensure consistent TLS behavior.
+Application Gateway requires the SSL/TLS certificate in PFX format with a private key.
+The certificate must be accessible from Key Vault or uploaded directly.
+Use the same certificate that Azure Front Door uses to ensure consistent TLS behavior.

-3. Create WAF policy.
-For more information, see Create Web Application Firewall policies for Application Gateway
+3. Create a WAF policy.
+For more information, see Create WAF policies for Application Gateway.

-4. Create Application Gateway with HTTPS and WAF.
-For more information, see Configure an Application Gateway with TLS termination.
+4. Create an Application Gateway instance with HTTPS and WAF.
+For more information, see Configure an Application Gateway instance with TLS termination.

-5. Configure backend host header.
-For more information, see Troubleshoot backend health issues in Application Gateway
+5. Configure a backend host header.
+For more information, see Troubleshoot backend health issues in Application Gateway.

 # Get Application Gateway public IP